Skip to content

 Key files and folders in the structure are:

-• migration.yml: Configuration file to manage application code migrations
+• migration.yml: Configuration file to manage application code migrations, required for any deployment

-• rules_1.0.0.yml: Configuration file to enable the automatic creation of parties using the attributes in the user's authorisation token
+• rules.yml: Configuration file to enable the automatic creation of parties using the attributes in the user's authorization token (optional)

 Exploring the code